mdonkers/dotfiles/debian_install.md

     lsblk -o NAME,SIZE,TYPE,TRAN,MODEL,LABEL         # USB = TRAN usb, matching size, NOT nvme0n1
     sudo dd if=debian-testing-amd64-netinst.iso of=/dev/sdX bs=4M status=progress oflag=sync conv=fsync && sync

-Firmware is bundled in this image, and the testing kernel (~6.19) is new enough for the Arc GPU.
+Firmware is bundled in this image, and the current testing kernel is new enough for the Arc GPU.
 If corporate device management blocks USB access, check `lsmod | grep usb_storage`, `/etc/modprobe.d/`, `usbguard`, and any agent like `hexnode_agent`; lift the block temporarily and re-enable it afterwards.

 ## Install Debian ##